 School Board Information

-The Austin School Board is a policy-making body responsible for the district's curriculum, personnel and physical facilities.
+The Austin School Board is a policy-making body responsible for the district's curriculum, personnel, and physical facilities.
 They work hard for Austin Public School students and encourage your involvement and feedback.
 The public is invited and encouraged to attend School Board meetings.
-Monthly meetings are held at 5:30pm in the AHS Annex Recital Hall at 205 4th St NW.
+Regular School Board meetings are held at 5:30 pm in the AHS Annex Recital Hall at 205 4th St NW.
 Please enter through Annex Door #1.
 Meeting dates are noted in the calendar.
 Please call 507-460-1900 with any questions concerning school board meetings.

 The meeting agenda is posted on the district web site and in the Superintendent's Office at 401 Third Avenue NW three days prior to each meeting.
 School Board minutes are also posted on the district web site and published regularly in the Austin Daily Herald.
 The meetings are livestreamed on the APS YouTube channel and the link will be made available in the meeting agenda as well as via social media.
 Please note only regular monthly meetings are livestreamed (this does not include study sessions).

-- Notify the board chair or secretary that you wish to address the board.
+- Notify the Chairperson of the Board or Secretary that you wish to address the Board.

 - The speaker is asked to identify him/herself by name and, if he/she represents an organization, to name the group.
 Remarks should be addressed to the Board as a whole.